 Did you know – we also provide updates via our mailing list.
 Please sign up to the Charging Futures Mailing list today to stay up to date with the latest information.

-LDSOs TCR Project Plan for the transfer of customers to new Line Loss Factor Classes (LLFCs).
-This plan details the expected timings and rates per day of LLFC transfers during 2021.
+This plan details the expected timings and rates per day of LLFC migrations during 2021.

 On 9 November 2020, the ESO has published the Distribution Bands using data provided by the DNOs and IDNOs as per the methodology approved by Ofgem (see DCUSA approvals below).